-Employee Retention Tax Credit What it does: Provides a refundable payroll tax credit for 50 percent of wages paid to certain employees (up to \$10,000 per eligible employee) through December 31, 2020 Who should consider it: Small businesses whose operations have been fully or partially suspended due to COVID-19; small businesses who have experienced a greater than 50 percent reduction in quarterly receipts, measured on a year-over-year basis other than businesses who are receiving assistance under the Paycheck Protection Program - What it does: Delays the due date of the employer portion of 2020 payroll taxes Delay of Payment of Employer Portion of Payroll Taxes (50% due 12/31/2021, 50% due 12/31/2022) Who should consider it: All businesses with employees other than businesses who are receiving assistance under the Paycheck Protection Program Increased Flexibility of Tax Deductions What it does: For 2020 tax year, lifts restriction that net operating loss carryovers could be used to offset a maximum of 80% of a taxpayer's taxable income.
+- What it does: Delays the due date of the employer portion of 2020 payroll taxes (50% due 12/31/2021, 50% due 12/31/2022) - Who should consider it: All businesses with employees other than businesses who are receiving assistance under the Paycheck Protection Program

+Increased Flexibility of Tax Deductions

+- What it does: For 2020 tax year, lifts restriction that net operating loss carryovers could be used to offset a maximum of 80% of a taxpayer's taxable income.
 For 2019 and 2020 tax years, limitation on deductibility of interest expense is increased to 50% from 30%.
-2018, 2019 and 2020 losses may be carried back five years Who should consider it: Owners with business losses in the current year applying those losses to personal income; owners who deduct interest expense; owners with gains to offset in prior years
+2018, 2019 and 2020 losses may be carried back five years - Who should consider it: Owners with business losses in the current year applying those losses to personal income; owners who deduct interest expense; owners with gains to offset in prior years